lraycheva/core/docs/capabilities/04_windows/03_layouts/01_setup/setup.md

 ### Outdated Glue42 Libraries

-Projects containing a [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) with [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library version older than 1.13.0 and [Web Clients](../../../../developers/core-concepts/web-client/overview/index.html) with [Glue42 Web](https://www.npmjs.com/package/@glue42/web) library version older than 2.7.0 will be able to use and participate in Global Layouts, but the Web Clients won't be able to pass context to be saved with the [`onSaveRequested()`](../../../../reference/core/latest/layouts/index.html#API-onSaveRequested) method, because this functionality isn't available in the older library versions.
+Projects containing [Web Clients](../../../../developers/core-concepts/web-client/overview/index.html) with [Glue42 Web](https://www.npmjs.com/package/@glue42/web) library version older than 2.7.0 will be able to use and participate in Global Layouts, but the Web Clients won't be able to pass context to be saved with the [`onSaveRequested()`](../../../../reference/core/latest/layouts/index.html#API-onSaveRequested) method, because this functionality isn't available in the older library versions.

 [Workspaces Apps](../../workspaces/workspaces-app/index.html) using a [`@glue42/workspaces-ui-react`](https://www.npmjs.com/package/@glue42/workspaces-ui-react) library version older that 1.10.0 won't be able to participate in Global Layouts.